clojurewerkz/monger.docs/articles/querying.md

 ---
-title: "Monger, a Clojure MongoDB client: querying the database"
+title: "Monger, a Clojure MongoDB client: querying the database | MongoDB library for Clojure"
 layout: article
 ---